codersgarden/php-lexoffice-api/README.md

-# Documentation Overview
+# LexOffice API Laravel Package

-Welcome to the LexOffice API Laravel Package Documentation.
-This package offers a set of tools for seamless integration and management of LexOffice APIs within Laravel applications.
-Below, you'll find comprehensive guides to help you get started, use, and explore the various capabilities offered by this package.
+Welcome to the **LexOffice API Laravel Package Documentation**.
+This package provides a comprehensive set of tools to integrate and manage LexOffice APIs seamlessly within Laravel applications.
+With a focus on simplicity and efficiency, this package helps developers interact with LexOffice services for managing contacts, articles, countries, and more.

+---

+## Features

+- Easy setup and integration with Laravel.
+- Manage contacts, articles, and other LexOffice API resources.
+- Full support for CRUD operations and advanced filtering.
+- Structured error handling for API requests.

 ---